 Compared to lysate clearing by centrifugation or syringe filters the NucleoBond® Xtra Column Filter furthermore avoids shearing of large DNA constructs such as PACs or BACs by the gentle depth filter effect (filtration occurs on the surface of the filter as well as inside the filter matrix).
 Its special material and design lead to very rapid passage of the lysate through the filter and even very large lysate volumes can be applied without the risk of clogging.
-This is especially important for for example lowcopy plasmid purification.
-However, if more than the recommended cell mass (see section 5.5, Table 2, section 5.6, Table 3) was lysed, it might be advantageous to use a centrifuge for lysate clarification rather than the provided column filters due to their limited precipitate capacity.
+This is especially important for low-copy plasmid purification for example.
+However, if more than the recommended cell mass (see section 4.5, Table 2, section 4.6, Table 3) was lysed, it might be advantageous to use a centrifuge for lysate clarification rather than the provided column filters due to their limited precipitate capacity.

-5.11 Washing of the column
+4.11 Washing of the column

-The high salt concentration of the lysate prevents proteins and RNA from binding to the NucleoBond® Xtra Column (see section 5.2, Figure 2).
-However, to remove all traces of contaminants and to purge the dead volume of the NucleoBond® Xtra Column Filters it is important to wash the column and the filter in three subsequent washing steps.
+The high salt concentration of the lysate prevents proteins and RNA from binding to the NucleoBond® Xtra Column (see section 4.2, Figure 2).
+However, to remove all traces of contaminants and to purge the dead volume of the NucleoBond® Xtra Column Filters it is important to wash the column and the filter in two subsequent washing steps.

-First apply Filter Wash Buffer FIL-EF to the funnel rim of the filter to wash all residual lysate out of the filter onto the column.
+First apply Equilibration Buffer EQU to the funnel rim of the filter to wash all residual lysate out of the filter onto the column.
 Do not just pour the buffer inside the filter.
 Then pull out and discard the column filter or remove the filter by turning the column upside down.

-It is essential to wash the NucleoBond® Xtra Column without filter two more times with Wash Buffer ENDO-EF and WASH-EF to remove all traces of endotoxins.
+It is essential to wash the NucleoBond[®] Xtra Column without filter for a second time with Wash Buffer WASH.
 This ensures highest yields with best achievable purity.

-5.12 Elution and concentration of plasmid DNA
+4.12 Elution and concentration of plasmid DNA